ambarqadeer/velocity-determination-1d/README.md

 # velocity-determination-1d
 Detection and 1d velocity determination of asteroids JWST MIRI imager data

 * This repo is only for the 1dim motion simulation

 EXECUTION STEPS:

-    Code execution steps: (assuming mirisim has been installed and setup, assuming jwst pipeline has been installed) Duplicate the directory on git :
+Code execution steps: (assuming mirisim has been installed and setup, assuming jwst pipeline has been installed)

+    clone the directory on git and cd to it
-    Activate mirisim env and run the siulation file 'simulation.ini' Exit mirisim env, go back to base or env containing jwst pipeline and other libraries imported in cell 1 of velocity-determination.ipynb
+    Activate mirisim env and run the simulation file 'simulation.ini' Exit mirisim env, go back to base or env containing jwst pipeline and other libraries imported in cell 1 of velocity-determination.ipynb
     Update the' velocity-determination.ipynb' notebook